 The downside?
 There's no way to add apps, so you're stuck with what's already installed.
 Also, its fitness tools can be quite inaccurate, which is frustrating, especially when tracking your location via GPS.
 Still, it runs smoothly and has great battery life, which are useful advantages.

 How to choose the best Android smartwatch for you

 First off, don't buy an Apple Watch, as they don't work with Android.

 Beyond that it's a case of picking one with the features you need.
 Do you care about being able to take an ECG or is basic heart rate monitoring enough?
 Are you into health and fitness or do you mostly just want notifications?
 Consider all that, along with what prices and styles suit you.

 Do these smartwatches also work with an iPhone?

 Most smartwatches that work with Android will also work with an iPhone.
-However, you might lose out on some functionality, and there are a few that won't work at all, such as the Samsung Galaxy Watch 4.
+However, you might lose out on some functionality, and there are a few that won't work at all, such as the Samsung Galaxy Watch 4 and 5, as well as the Google Pixel Watch.
 For the best results with an iPhone, stick to an Apple Watch.